Black Folks Soul Food Hoppin John Recipe

 But where did this tradition come from?

-Let’s take a look at some of the history behind this tradition!
+Let’s take a look at some of the history behind this soul food recipe tradition

 Origins of this tradition are unclear, but there are a few different theories.